-4. The applicant's child, a parent of three young children, died suddenly in July 2015.
-The applicant states that the deceased had stopped residing with the applicant when an infant, however, at the time of the deceased's death, the applicant and the deceased had recently renewed contact and were establishing a close relationship.
+- 4. The applicant's child, a parent of three children, died suddenly in July 2015.
+The applicant states that the deceased had stopped residing with the applicant when an infant, however, at the time of the deceased's death, the applicant and the deceased had recently renewed contact and were establishing a close relationship. - 5.
+The applicant seeks information about the deceased's health and living circumstances, in order to know more about the deceased, and so as to be able, when his grandchildren are older, to provide them with information about their parent.
+He also wishes to provide the grandchildren with information about themselves, recorded in the Information in Issue.

-1 The applicant's undated access application, received by the Health Service on 20 June 2016, became compliant under section 33(4) of the RTI Act on 7 July 2016.
+&lt;sup>1 Access application dated 13 August 2016, which became compliant under section 33(4) of the RTI Act on 19 August 2016.